-Once you have determined which partners you need for your channel to be successful, you need to create your plan.
+Once your partnership strategy includes the partners you need for your channel to be successful, you need to create your plan.
 Visualize it.
 How do you imagine people hearing about your product, buying your product and implementing your product?
 Partners can play a part in any and all of these stages of your customer buying process.
 What is your endgame?
 Visualize your goal and build a plan to get there.

 Partnerships work if they are driven; don't leave it to chance.

 Work out your channel partner goals.
 Relationships have to be driven and, therefore, need a goal.
 Break that down into small steps.
 What needs to be achieved, when does it need to be achieved, and what are the dependencies?
 Every outcome has a series of precedents that need to be fulfilled.
-Like a sausage machine, there are many steps required before the sausage pops out.
+Like a complex conveyor belt in a factory, there will be multiple steps to shape your plan and partners before reaching the final outcome.
 Plan collaboratively with your partners for that.
 It might mean creating joint assets, a joint website or a collaborative landing page or designing your sales lead waterfall.
 Set goals for each step on the way and follow through each step to success with your partner.
 Measure everything.

 Have a realistic sales plan and assign territory to your partners.

 Consider your total addressable market and your realistic market share.
 How much of that could or should be achieved through partners?
 Needless to say, this is one of the most pivotal moments in the development of your partner strategy.
 Split that number in every conceivable way.
 Split it geographically, by vertical and horizontal market segments.
 By splitting it into many small chunks you end up having realistic bite-size pieces that you can assign to each specific partner.
 This can help to avoid channel conflict whereby partners fight for the same opportunity.